 Certain nonimmigrants do not require a visa to enter the United States for temporary visits.
 They include visa-exempt citizens of Canada, Palau, Federated States of Micronesia, and the Republic of the Marshall Islands.
 [NOTE: Being visa-exempt is not the same as being a citizen of a Visa Waiver Program (VWP) country, where the applicant still has to receive authorization under ESTA.
 ESTA will not be granted to an inadmissible person.]

 When a visa-exempt person files the 212(d)(3) waiver request with the CBP, a Form I-192, Application for Advance Permission to Enter as a Nonimmigrant , plus the filing fee, are required.
-The Form I-192 and accompanying documents should be filed in person with the CBP, months in advance of travel, at a U.S. Port of Entry or preclearance office.
+The Form I-192 and accompanying documents should be filed in person with the CBP, months in advance of travel.

 The CBP will forward the I-192 application and supporting documents to the ARO for further processing.